-deliver a new or refurbished home to every secure tenant
+a new or refurbished home to every secure tenant

-provide a minimum of 4.18 hectares of high quality open public space, including a park
+a minimum of 4.18 hectares of high quality open public space, including a park

-make sure that 50% of homes delivered are affordable
+at least 50% of the homes affordable

-ensure there are safe streets, pedestrian and cycle routes
+safe streets, pedestrian and cycle routes